 Oldest Louisiana World War II veteran, Gonzales resident dies Sunday at 105

-GONZALES - The oldest World War II veteran in Louisiana, Gail Richardson, died at 105 on Sunday.
+GONZALES - The oldest World War II veteran in Louisiana, Gail Richardson, died on Sunday.
+He was 105 years old.

 Richardson served with the U.S. Army during the war, was born in St. Amant and lived in Gonzales.
-He also was half of the world's longest married couple.
+He also was half of one of the world's longest married couples.
+Gail Richardson and his wife Marjorie "Patsy" Naquin Richardson were married for nearly 82 years before she died in 2022.
+The couple saw all 50 states during their time together, an obituary said.

+The couple started a family that grew to three kids, 16 grandchildren, 35 great-grandchildren and eight great-great-grandchildren.

+An accomplished carpenter, the veteran was also an ardent LSU football fan, spending fall weekends in Death Valley or on the road.
+Gail Richardson was also a deacon at Brookstown Baptist Church, starting when the church broke ground until it closed in 1992.

-He is to buried at Green Oaks Memorial Park in Baton Rouge around 1 p.m.
+Gail Richardson is to buried at Green Oaks Memorial Park in Baton Rouge around 1 p.m.
 Friday.
-His visitation is at 10 p.m. at Green Oaks Chapel.
+His visitation is at 10 a.m. at Green Oaks Chapel.
+Richardson will be honored with full military honors and the funeral will be attended by the Patriot Guard Freedom Riders.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.